What to do if you’ve got the flu

 Flu symptoms and remedies to help ease them

 “Flu symptoms extend beyond those of a bad cold and often include fever, nausea and severe body aches,” says Dr. Mehta.
 “It’s important to treat the symptoms effectively, since they can lead to other health issues, like dehydration.”

 If you or a loved one has the flu, the following tips can help ease the symptoms.
 However, before trying any of these remedies at home, be sure to talk with your doctor about how to best treat your illness.

-- Fatigue: The only real way to treat the fatigue associated with the flu is to stay home from work or school and get the rest your body needs.
+- Fatigue: The only way to treat the fatigue associated with the flu is to stay home from work or school and get the rest your body needs.
 The fatigue you feel happens because your body is working overtime to battle the influenza virus.

 - Nausea and vomiting: Vomiting can lead to dehydration, which can make your nausea worse.
-Drink plenty of clear fluids or sports drinks to stay hydrated and avoid this vicious cycle.
+Drink plenty of clear fluids, broths or sports drinks to stay hydrated and avoid this vicious cycle.
 Ginger ale and peppermint tea can also help.
 If you can’t keep anything down, your doctor may be able to prescribe a medication to help reduce your nausea.